kwpoon/SDF-Pack/README.md

 ### Introduction
-This repository is for our IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) 2023 paper 'SDF-Pack: Towards Compact Bin Packing with Signed-Distance-Field Minimization'.
+This repository is for our IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) 2023 paper *'SDF-Pack: Towards Compact Bin Packing with Signed-Distance-Field Minimization'*.
 In this paper, we present a novel packing method named SDF-Pack which leverages the truncated signed distance field to model the container’s geometric condition.
 We also developed the SDF-minimization heuristic to effectively evaluate spatial compactness and find compact object placements.

 <div style="text-align: center;">
     <img style="border-radius: 0.3125em;